 4. Sanford 5121001 ABC Life Style Furniture Video Rocker

-In my opinion, I'd say this is a chair that's best suited for a gamer who occasionally games.
+In my opinion, I'd say this one is best suited for a gamer who occasionally games.

-A hardcore gamer may want to consider some of the more specialized chairs on our list, but if you're looking for a chair to play video games here and there in for a decent price, this chair is a solid option.
+A hardcore gamer may want to consider some of the more specialized chairs on our list, but if you're looking for one to play video games here and there in for a decent price, this chair is a solid option.